NBC 5 was founded in September 1948 as WBAP-TV, Texas’ first television station. In 2023, we celebrate 75 years of local broadcasting.

 It had been less than a year since the end of World War II, and the nation was still gearing toward economic recovery.
 Amon G. Carter, Sr., the founding publisher of the Fort Worth Star-Telegram and a pioneer in newspaper publishing, decided it was time to take positive action to bring television to the Southwest.
 For years, the newspaper had blanketed its vast coverage area in West Texas with headlines, and WBAP Radio had given the area a voice.
 Now it was time for these communications pioneers to begin sending out a picture, as well.

-The application for a construction permit for a television stations was actually filed with the FCC on April 17, 1946.
+The application for a construction permit for a television station was actually filed with the FCC on April 17, 1946.
 Two years and five months later, the first test pattern for the station that would begin its broadcasting life as WBAP-TV was transmitted.
 The fledgling station would be the first station south of St. Louis, east of Los Angeles and west of Richmond, Va.
 Like WBAP radio, WBAP-TV was affiliated with the National Broadcasting Company.

 The original plans called for WBAP-TV to sign on the air at 7 p.m. on Wednesday, September 29, 1948.
 But a presidential visit to Fort Worth caused those plans to change.
 President Harry S. Truman announced a whistle-stop campaign trip to the city on September 27, WBAP launched two days early in order to bring a television broadcast of the event to North Texans.